Raymond Blanc was born in 1949 near Besançon, in the Franche-Comté region of eastern France, between Burgundy and the Jura mountains.

-A few years later, having married the daughter of the pub owner, Raymond and his wife Jenny launched their own restaurant.
+Raymond soon opened his first restaurant - Les Quat’Saisons - the four seasons.
 It was in Oxford, on the site of a former Greek taverna – a humble building sandwiched between the Oxfam shop and a store selling women’s woollen lingerie.

 The restaurant had a tiny kitchen with a corrugated iron roof.
 It had a 1956 oven with no bottom to it and a 1962 Kenwood mixer.